joshuathompson/psqlconnect/README.md

 ```

 The commented line with `NAME=` is optional but will give you an extra descriptor about the database in psqlconnect.
 An example pgpass file is included.
 Make sure that your ~/.pgpass has permissions of 0600.

+## Security
+The `.pgpass` file stores all information in plain text including usernames and passwords.
+Arguably this isn't a huge deal because if someone has access to your computer you're compromised but if you need an encrypted file/database you won't get it from this solution.

 ### Keybinds